Hair Transplant Options

-- FUE – Follicular Unit Extraction (FUE) hair transplants are one of the two main procedures used today.
-With an FUE procedure, hair follicles are individually extracted from the back of the patient’s head and transplanted to the recipient area (where the hair is thinning).
+- FUE – Follicular Unit Excision (FUE) hair transplants are one of the two main procedures used today.
+With an FUE procedure, hair follicles are individually extracted donor areas including the back and sides of the patient’s head and transplanted to the recipient area (where the hair is thinning).

-- FUT – Follicular Unit Transplantation (FUT) differs from FUE in that the donorhair is extracted in a strip, rather than individually.
+- FUT – Follicular Unit Transplantation (FUT) differs from FUE in that the donor hair is extracted in a strip, rather than individually.
 This is why FUT is often referred to as a “strip procedure.”
-Although both procedures are effective, FUT is more invasive and leaves a visible scar on the back of the head, meaning it is not the best option for those who want to cut their hair short.
+Although both procedures are effective, FUT is more invasive and can leave a visible scar on the back of the head, meaning it might not be the best option for those who want to cut their hair short.
 The size of the scar can greatly vary depending on the skill of the surgeon and the Toronto Hair Transplant Centre is proud to be a specialist in helping with scar reductions for patients who had work done outside of our clinic.

 Do hair transplants provide natural results?

-A big fear that a lot of guys have about hair transplants is that they’ll look phony.
+A big fear that a lot of people have about hair transplants is that they’ll look phoney.
 This fear is unfounded, however, since modern transplant techniques are very refined and make use of individual hair follicles, providing extremely natural-looking results.

 What are the risks?

-Generally the risks associated with hair transplants are very low.
+Generally, the risks associated with hair transplants are very low.
 The most important thing to realize is that when the new hair is transplanted, it will fall out at first and then grow back.
-This is a completely normal part of the process but it’s certainly worth knowing since some guys can be disturbed by this if they’re not aware of it.
+This is a completely normal part of the process but it’s certainly worth knowing since some individuals can be disturbed by this if they’re not aware of it.

 Plenty of research is ongoing in the field in an effort to invent newer and sophisticated techniques that could provide improved results.
 Currently FUE technique is the most popular hair transplantation method, and newer techniques are under research and evolving.